PAVEL KROUPA

 (Kroupa et al. 2020).

-Pavel Kroupa organised the publication of the Phantom of Ramses (PoR)
+Pavel Kroupa organised and funded the creation of the Phantom of Ramses (PoR)

 code (Lueghausen et al. 2015; Nagesh et al. 2021; Wittenburg et